ganeshramg/Sudoku/README.md

 ![](arrangement.png)

 The numbers \[1,2,3] are rotated for every outer row.
 Red, Green, and Blue boxes show the inner rotation.
 The placement of \[4,5,6] changed, i.e, outer rotated to change its occurance in the outer column, which I've denoted by underlining.

+**To generate a new sudoku, randomize the numbers\[] list, and Voila!
+We'll get a completely new random sudoku**

+**Hope you enjoyed this**

 # Thank You